abhisrkckl/Vela.jl/docs/src/getting-started.md

 `Vela.jl` can be installed directly from GitHub.
 We recommend installing it within a dedicated `conda` environment.

+Please note that `Vela.jl` is only tested against Python 3.12 and Julia 1.10 in Ubuntu at present.

 The following commands install the Python and Julia packages that are needed for developing `Vela.jl` and running the examples and tests.

 ```